sajjadabd/python-course-player/README.md

 For Windows 10:

 * Click "New"
-* Enter the path to the folder containing the video player
+* Enter the path of the folder containing the video player
 * Click "OK" to save the changes to your variables.

 Once you've added the location to your system's PATH, place the `app.pyw` file wherever you prefer on your computer.
 To run the program, simply double-click `app.pyw` Enjoy your uninterrupted tutorial viewing experience!